gitkraft/gitkraft/README.md

 # 👋 Welcome to GitKraft

-GitKraft is a platform for distributing **software as source code** and a patch management system uniquely designed to empower end-users to **easily manage and retain custom, source-level modifications** of software.
+GitKraft is a platform for distributing **software as source code**, combined with a patch management system designed to help end-users easily **manage and preserve their custom, source-level modifications**.

-A robust patch management system also allows users to **re-apply** their modifications following **software updates**.
-GitKraft leverages git commits to store patches and utilizes GitHub as its user interface.
-Currently, GitKraft offers over 100 open-source Helm charts, all of which can be easily customized and managed through patches.
+The patch management system enables users to **reapply** their changes following **software updates**.
+GitKraft stores patches as Git commits and uses GitHub as its user interface.
+Currently, GitKraft offers more than 100 open-source Helm charts, all of which can be easily customized and maintained through patches.

 ## Why Choose GitKraft?